nasuni-labs/nasuni-dashboards/README.md

     sudo vi /etc/telegraf/telegraf.conf
     ```

-4. In the **[outputs.influxdb]** section, update the **urls** value with the InfluxDB IP address, and confirm the port.
+4. If you installed influxDB on a dedicated host (single-node installs can skip this step), go the **[outputs.influxdb]** section, update the **urls** value with the InfluxDB IP address, and confirm the port.
 You can use the search function in vi to jump to the appropriate section of the file.
 Type **/** followed by the string you want to search for, and then press **Return**.
 The following example assumes the default port and InfluxDB running on the same host as Telegraf:</br>
     - `urls = ["http://127.0.0.1:8086"]`

 5. In the **[inputs.snmp]** section, update the **agents** value with the FQDN of all Edge Appliances to be monitored.
 For example (Note: The last entry does not require a trailing comma):</br>